Taylor Russell: 2018–present: Breakthrough and acclaim

 Russell starred in Thor Freudenthal's romantic drama Words on Bathroom Walls (2020), alongside Charlie Plummer, Andy Garcia, and AnnaSophia Robb, which earned positive responses both from critics and audiences.
 She also co-directed, wrote, and produced the documentary short film The Heart Still Hums, which earned the Palm Springs International ShortFest Award for Best Documentary Short.

-Russell at the Venice Film Festival in 2024 wearing vintage Galliano.
+Russell at the Venice Film Festival in 2024.

 In 2021, Russell starred in the comedy-drama film Dr. Bird's Advice for Sad Poets, and reprised the role of Zoey Davis in the Escape Room sequel Escape Room: Tournament of Champions, which grossed $65.8 million.
 Russell directed part of the music video for her Waves co-star Alexa Demie's "Leopard Limo (Archive LL11)", which also features her voice.
 The following year, Russell starred alongside Timothée Chalamet in the romance horror film Bones and All, directed by Luca Guadagnino.
 The film premiered at the 79th Venice Film Festival on September 2 to positive reviews.
 Russell's performance in the film earned her widespread critical acclaim and the Marcello Mastroianni Award.

 In 2023, Russell began starring as Connie in the play The Effect by Lucy Prebble at the Royal National Theatre in London.
 The play transferred to The Shed in New York City in March 2024.
 The play was nominated for Best Revival at The Laurence Olivier Awards and Russell was nominated for her role at the Evening Standard Theatre Awards and the WhatsOnStage Awards.

 Russell starred in the comedy film Mother, Couch opposite Ewan McGregor which premiered at the 48th Toronto International Film Festival (TIFF).
 She is set to appear in the thriller Hope, from director Na Hong-jin, alongside HoYeon Jung, Michael Fassbender and Alicia Vikander.
 In July 2024 it was announced she would join the Luigi de Laurentiis jury panel for Best First Work at the 81st edition of the Venice Film Festival.